ResoniteModdingGroup/CommunityBugFixCollection/README.md

 If any of them have been closed and not removed from the mod, just disable them in the settings in the meantime.

+* Migrated items sent as messages do not spawn because they still point to `neosdb` (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/83)
 * Grab World Locomotion moving the user forward a little every time it's activated (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/86)
 * Duplicating Components breaking drives (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/92)
 	* Pressing Duplicate on the Component in an Inspector